SirForteske/EFXJavaTest/README.md

 # EFXJavaTest

 # ASSUMPTIONS
-For this test I have assumed that a price should only updated if the new incoming price matches its same id, otherwise this new price is stored separately.
+For this test I have made the followign assumptions:
+1. A price should only updated if the new incoming price matches its same id, otherwise this new price is stored separately.
+2. When a new message arrives, the data it contains is always the most recent.